SQream/sqream_docs/reference/blue_console.rst

 Executing Statements in an Interactive Shell
 --------------------------------------------

-Note that all SQL commands end with a semicolon.

 Creating a new database and switching over to it without reconnecting:

 .. code-block:: none